trolllabs/eduROV/docs/started.rst

 in the browser.

 In the two code blocks underneath you can see how simple they can be created.
+The index.html file needs to be called exactly this.
+We use the :code:`os.path` library to ensure correct file path description.

 .. literalinclude:: ../examples/features/features.py
    :caption: features.py
    :language: python
    :linenos:
    :lines: 1,6,32-35,38-40

+The index.html file must have an img element with :code:`src="stream.mjpg"`.
+The server will then populate this tag with the one coming from the camera.

 .. literalinclude:: ../examples/features/index.html
    :caption: index.html